 “THE BACKBONE OF THE MARA ELEPHANT PROJECT ARE THE RANGERS.
 THEY’RE FROM THIS AREA.
 THEY’RE AMBASSADORS IN THE COMMUNITY.
 THEY ARE TAKING OWNERSHIP OF BEING ABLE TO RESPOND EFFECTIVELY.”
 Marc Goss, CEO, Mara Elephant Project

 MEP believes in investing in our rangers; they are ambassadors for conservation.
-We develop their skill sets through medic and commander training provided by 51 Degrees Limited, provide competitive remuneration, equip them appropriately and deliver on incentives.
-We reward hard work and arrests with bonuses and awards like the Quarter Award for rangers who have excelled above and beyond expectations.
+All MEP rangers have undergone extensive tactical and basic medical training provided by 51 Degrees Limited.
+We provide competitive remuneration, equip them appropriately and deliver on incentives.

 In 2019, MEP introduced the ranger school fees program, where each MEP ranger can apply for school fees to be provided in full for up to two of their children at any grade level.
 MEP feels it’s vitally important to recognize the central part the rangers play in our conservation operations.